 The concept of “authenticity” permeates the travel industry.
-“For the 21st century traveler, authenticity has become the goal and measure of travel,” writes one journalist.
-Many travelers want to shed the label of “tourist” by engaging with local culture, history, and flavor.
+“For the 21st-century traveller, authenticity has become the goal and measure of travel,” writes one journalist.
+Many travellers want to shed the label of “tourist” by engaging with local culture, history, and flavour.

 This expectation of authenticity begins well prior to the local market.
-Travelers are wary of traditional advertising and expect a wealth of customer reviews to help inform their decisions.
-According to HuffPost, “Over 95% of leisure travelers read at least seven reviews before booking their holiday.”
+Travellers are wary of traditional advertising and expect a wealth of customer reviews to help inform their decisions.
+According to HuffPost, “Over 95% of leisure travellers read at least seven reviews before booking their holiday.”

-Travelers crave personalized and unique experiences.
+Travellers crave personalized and unique experiences.
 A quick Google of “personalized travel” yields over 97 million results filled with companies boasting one of a kind trips with customized itineraries.
-In 2016 Google launched Google Trips, pulling data from Google Maps and crowdsourced traveler tips to help people better plan customized vacations.
+In 2016 Google launched Google Trips, pulling data from Google Maps and crowdsourced traveller tips to help people better plan customized vacations.

 How can travel marketers put personalization into action?
 Programmatic advertising, including social, video, display, and in-feed native, have the power to harness data that would otherwise be fragmented across the internet.
 The data is there.
 Success lays in how you use it.

-For example, 43% of US travelers are considered “bleisure”, a mix of business travel with extended leisure time.
-Brands can now dynamically target and retarget these travelers based on both sets of interests and ensure timeliness by leveraging their recent browsing behaviour across hundreds of sites.
+For example, 43% of US travellers are considered “bleisure”, a mix of business travel with extended leisure time.
+Brands can now dynamically target and retarget these travellers based on both sets of interests and ensure timeliness by leveraging their recent browsing behaviour across hundreds of sites.
 Using this kind of intent-based data you can dynamically tailor ads to customer interests within a tight timeframe.

 We’ve written in depth about dynamic retargeting here.

 Travel is not exempt from the “right here, right now” mentality.
-Airlines, hotels, and restaurants all use first party or third party apps for bookings, pre-departure, cabin entertainment, last-minute reservations, and more.
+Airlines, hotels, and restaurants all use first party or 3rd-party apps for bookings, pre-departure, cabin entertainment, last-minute reservations, and more.
 But on-demand is not solely for when things are going smoothly.

 Thanks to machine learning and natural language processing, these tasks or becoming less and less daunting by the day.
-Technology can now do all of the gathering and sifting of data, intent based targeting, and employ dynamic creative based on specific browsing behaviour.
+Technology can now do all of the gathering and sifting of data, intent-based targeting, and dynamic creative based on specific browsing behaviour.
 While on-demand marketing still has a long way to go, it is certainly inching towards its potential.
-Programmatic technology is becoming more user friendly and great strides are being made in transparency and fraud detection.
+Programmatic technology is becoming more user-friendly and great strides are being made in transparency and fraud detection.